 A paper published in the International Journal of Food Microbiology in 2002 found that cilantro can be a powerful weapon against the food-borne pathogen Listeria, which in some cases can be deadly.
 Even when compared to other similar herbs like dill and eucalyptus, not a one of them was found to be anywhere near as potent or effective as cilantro.7

 And on and on the list goes, with studies showing that everything from neurological inflammation and skin problems to urinary tract infections and cardiovascular disease may be improved by consuming enough cilantro.
 Even cancer has a link to cilantro, with research suggesting that consuming more of this powerful herb may help to ward off or protect against colon cancer.8

 As you can see, this versatile herb has an awe-inspiring array of potential health benefits, many of which have been lost or overlooked over the years.
 The good news is that they’re now coming back into vogue, and it’s quite easy to join in on the fun by taking a trip down to your local grocery store, or by finding a high quality supplement made from pure ingredients without any added fillers, chemicals, or preservatives – exactly the way nature intended.

 Fortunately, there are other safe and effective ways to eliminate toxins trapped inside your body and get many of the same detoxification benefits using certain other herbs, mushrooms, roots, and teas.

-Perhaps the easiest, and the one I recommend and personally use, is called Optimoxx.
+Perhaps the easiest, and the one I recommend and personally use, is called Detoxx.
 It’s formulated to target your organs of elimination of toxins in a specific sequence, so detox happens gently and efficiently.